arpitjain099/phoenix/python/projects/phiphi/docs/adding_gathers.md

 ## Steps - Stage 1

-### Decided which Apify actor
+### Decide which Apify actor

 Look at the possible actors here: https://apify.com/actors

-### Decided on a `child_type_name`
+### Decide on a `child_type_name`

-This name should follow the conventions of the other child names.
-However, since there are lots of different types of actors please feel free to come up with a name that seems to make sense but can be breaks convention with the other gathers.
+This name should follow the conventions of the other child gather names.
+However, since there are lots of different types of actors please feel free to come up with a name that make sense and possibly breaks the naming convention of child gathers.
+This name can be discussed with others in the MR.

 Make the additions:
 - Add the `child_type_name` to `ChildTypeName` in `phiphi/api/projects/gathers/schemas.py`.